TheC00lestK1dd/TheC00lestK1dd/README.md

 **THIS IS MAINLY FOR PONY TOWN , BUT ALSO APPLIES TO DISCORD IN SOME ASPECTS !**

 heya , pony town player or discord user ,, this is my info page if you want to get to know me better !!
-Read the whole thing ..
+Read the whole thing please ..

 the linked pronouns.cc has some info in it , such as my sexuality and gender flags , along with names , plus some terms you can call me by !